wilsonmar/wilsonmar.github.io/shop/index.md

    Front straps are especially important for a women's physique.

    A smaller <strong>"day pack"</strong> that mates with a carry-on would be ideal, but I haven't found one I like.

+### Colors

+   A **dark gray** color backpack is less noticeable than a bright-colored pack to alert thieves and fashion police.
+   Mine is black but there is a <a target="_blank" href="https://www.amazon.com/gp/product/B00M7DYI24/">gray camo</a> fabric.

 ### Waterproof Zippers #